maltehue/binder-template/README.md

 This launches the ros interfaces of the giskardpy high level motion controller (https://github.com/SemRoCo/giskardpy_ros/tree/tiago_velocity_semdt).
 It is part of the cognitive robot abstract machine (CRAM)(https://github.com/cram2/cognitive_robot_abstract_machine), which is also installed in this VRL, and that can be used to create a semantic digital twin of the simulated environment which is the basis for writing complex robot plans.

+All the software installed in this VRL is listed in `binder/Dockerfile`.

+To build a new VRL from a new repo use this website: https://binder.intel4coro.de/

 ## Development

 ### Run and build docker image Locally (Under repo directory)